-Dionne Espinoza, Ph.D. is Professor of Women's, Gender, and Sexuality Studies & Liberal Studies.
-Her research and teaching interests include Chicana/Latina and women of color feminist history and social movement activism; oral herstory and archival methods; and intersectional feminist theories and methodology.
-She is currently revising her book manuscript Bronze Womanhood: Chicana Activism in the Chicano Movement in the Southwest and has co-edited (with Maylei Blackwell and Maria Cotera) Chicana Movidas: New Narratives of Women’s Activism and Feminism in the Movimiento Era (forthcoming).
-She also co-edited (with Lorena Oropeza) the award-winning Enriqueta Vasquez and the Chicano Movement: Writings from El Grito del Norte (Houston: Arte Publico Press.)
+Dionne Espinoza, Ph.D. is Professor of Women's, Gender, and Sexuality Studies in the Department of Liberal Studies.
+Her research and teaching interests center the voices, archives, and critical theories of women of color from the sixties to present with an emphasis on Chicana feminist thought and activism.
+She is currently revising her book manuscript Bronze Womanhood: Chicana Activism in the Chicano Movement in the Southwest.
+She has co-edited two books: Chicana Movidas: New Narratives of Women’s Activism and Feminism in the Movement Era (co-edited with María Cotera and Maylei Blackwell, University of Texas Press, 2018) and the award-winning Enriqueta Vasquez and the Chicano Movement: Writings from El Grito del Norte (with Lorena Oropeza, Arte Publico Press, 2006).

 Espinoza was raised in the San Gabriel Valley cities of Alhambra and El Monte.
 She received her B.A. at UC Berkeley and her M.A./Ph.D .at Cornell University in English.
 In these programs her studies focused on comparative race/ethnicity studies, postcolonial theory, and women of color feminisms.
 She joined Cal State LA as a faculty member in Chicano Studies (2002-2007) and then held a joint appointment in Chicana (o) and Latina (o) Studies and Women's, Gender, and Sexuality Studies (2007-2017).
-She was the founding Director of the Program in Women’s, Gender, and Sexuality Studies (2014-2017) and past Director of the Center for the Study of Genders and Sexualities (2004-2008).
+She was the founding Director of the Program in Women’s, Gender, and Sexuality Studies (2014-2017) and has also served as Director of the Center for the Study of Genders and Sexualities (2004-2008, 2018-2020).
 As Director of CSGS she co-founded the Annual Student Research Conference, “Gender, Sexuality, and Power" in 2005.